Brucknem/old.brucknem.github.io/_posts/2021-02-16-including-cmake-github-projects.markdown

 toc: true
 ---

-# Including CMake projects from Github with CMake is easy

 When I develop a CMake based project I often want to include other CMake projects into mine.
 Gladly CMake offers a quick and easy way on how to automatically pull the other project from [Github](https://github.com/), build it using its own `CMakeLists.txt` and make the results available to my own project.

 ## CMakeList.txt.in